nagasudhirpulla/taming_python/blog/skills/sftp_multiple_users.md

 * `PasswordAuthentication` and `PubkeyAuthentication` can be set as per requirement
 * `ChrootDirectory` in this example is `~/Downloads`, which means the full path would be `C:\Users\James\Downloads`.
 In this way `~` can be used to express the SFTP root folder path relative to the user directory.
 However absolute path can also be set like `ChrootDirectory "C:\Users\John\Documents\test"` , provided the windows user `james` has at-least read access access to the folder  `C:\Users\John\Documents\test`

-### Step 3: Create authorized_keys file in .ssh folder of the user (for private key authentication)
+### Step 3: Setup authorized_keys file in .ssh folder of the user (for private key authentication)
-* If a user is to be authenticated using private key based authentication, the
+* If a user is to be authenticated using private key based authentication, the corresponding public key should be placed inside the  `authorized_keys` file inside the ``

 ## Logging facility
 * Logging facility controls the location of logging